-When you think of great beaches you probably don’t think of Angola.
-We have never seen an Angolan beach in those internet contests… Well, that’s not entirely surprising, Angola is probably one of the least touristy countries in the world, and it’s for sure very difficult to get in.
+You probably don’t think of Angolan Beaches when considering great beaches.
+We have never seen an Angolan beach in those internet contests… Well, that’s not entirely surprising, Angola is perhaps one of the least touristy countries in the world, and it’s very difficult to get in.
 But that’s a whole other issue.

 Sangano and Cabo Ledo

 Porto Amboim is halfway from Luanda to Benguela.
-We have never spent a whole day by the beach here, only made a stopover to have lunch on our way to Lobito/Benguela.
+We have never spent a whole day by the beach here, we only made stopovers to have lunch on our way to Lobito/Benguela.

 Restinga in Lobito

-Restinga is slightly smaller, 5 km long and has little traffic (which is sometimes a problem in the Island), the sand and water are a bit cleaner than in the Capital city and, as always in Angola.
+Restinga is slightly smaller, 5 km long, and has little traffic (which is sometimes a problem on the Island); the sand and water are a bit cleaner than in the Capital city and warm, as always in Angola.

 Baia Azul in Benguela

 South to Benguela and slightly off the main road, but easy to find, there’s the beach of Baía Azul (“Blue Bay”).
 When we got there, we immediately thought this was the best beach in Angola (we were wrong, continue reading, please)

 It’s a 3km long bay with soft and clean sand.
 Named “Blue Bay,” you have guessed that the water has very strong blue tones but is also very clear and warm.